Keeping native animals

 Whether you require a permit or not, and what type of permit you will need is determined by:

-• the type of activity you want to do with the native animal.
+- the purpose or type of activity you want to do with the native animal.

-For more information relating to permits, see keep, sell and display native animal (and egg) permits.
+For more information relating to permits, see keep and sell native animal (and egg) permits.